 Overview

 The CIBC Aventura Gold Visa is a hidden gem in the Canadian credit card market.
-It offers nearly identical earning rates and perks as the CIBC Aventura Visa Infinite — 2 Aventura Points per $1 on eligible travel purchased through the CIBC Rewards Centre, 1.5 Aventura Points per $1 on eligible gas stations, electric vehicle charging stations, grocery stores and drug stores, 1 Aventura Point per $1 on everything else — but with a dramatically lower income requirement.
+It offers nearly identical earning rates and perks as the CIBC Aventura Visa Infinite — 2 Aventura Points per $1 on eligible travel purchased through the CIBC Rewards Centre (CIBC by Expedia), 1.5 Aventura Points per $1 on eligible gas stations, electric vehicle charging stations, grocery stores and drug stores, 1 Aventura Point per $1 on everything else — but with a dramatically lower income requirement.
 You only need a $15,000 household income to qualify, compared to $60,000 personal / $100,000 household for the Infinite.

 Welcome Offer